Special Offer

 In your opinion, is classical inheritance ever the right choice?
 If so, when?
 If not, why?

-How applicants answer this question gives you insight into their experience with JavaScript.
-There are very few instances when classical inheritance makes sense, and the applicant might say there are none at all.
-A “no” answer is preferable to a long list of appropriate circumstances, as these are typically based on misinformation.
-What to look for:
+How applicants answer this interview question can give you insight into their experience with JavaScript.
+There are very few instances when classical inheritance makes sense and the applicant might say there are none.
+A “no” answer is preferable to a long list of appropriate circumstances, as these may be based on misinformation.

-• Classical inheritance is never or almost never the right choice
+• Classical inheritance is never or rarely the right choice

-• Applicants’ ability to articulate reasons for their responses
+• Ability to articulate reasons for their responses

-• Applicants’ ability to defend their reasoning with logic
+• Ability to defend their reasoning with logic

 Example:

 “Classical inheritance is almost never the right solution.
-On very rare occasions, it might be used for a single level.”
+On very rare occasions, it might be used for a single level, but generally, prototypal inheritance or composition provides far greater flexibility, code reuse and maintainability.”

 How would you define functional programming?
 What is the role of functional programming in JavaScript?

-Functional programming is a fundamental principle in current JavaScript use.
-Applicants’ ability to answer this question fully gives you assurance of their foundational knowledge.
-What to look for:
+Functional programming is a fundamental principle in JavaScript.
+Applicants’ ability to answer this question fully can assure you of their foundational knowledge.
+It also helps gauge their awareness of best practices for building maintainable, predictable code.

 • Mention of function purity and side effect avoidance

-• Ability to identify the features of JavaScript that enable functional programming
+• Ability to identify the features of JavaScript that enable functional programming, such as higher-order functions, map/reduce/filter and closures

 Example: